emtee40/SurvivalManual-wiki/Medicine.md

 Any one of the following can cause airway obstruction, resulting in stopped breathing:

-* Foreign matter in mouth of throat that obstructs the opening to the trachea.
+* Foreign matter in mouth or throat which obstructs the opening to the trachea.
 * Face or neck injuries.
-* Inflammation and swelling of mouth and throat caused by inhaling smoke, flames, and irritating vapors or by an allergic reaction.
+* Inflammation and swelling of mouth and throat caused by inhaling smoke, flames, irritating vapors, or by an allergic reaction.
 * "Kink" in the throat (caused by the neck bent forward so that the chin rests upon the chest).
 * Tongue blocks passage of air to the lungs upon unconsciousness.
-When an individual is unconscious, the muscles of the lower jaw and tongue relax as the neck drops forward, causing the lower jaw to sag and the tongue to drop back and block the passage of air.
+When an individual is unconscious, the muscles of the lower jaw and tongue relax as the neck drops forward.
+This causes the lower jaw to sag and the tongue to drop back and block the passage of air.

 **SEVERE BLEEDING**